freeipa/freeipa-pr-ci/README.md

 ## Creating vagrant template box

-1. Place current RPMs into `rpms/`

-   The template box comes with pre-installed FreeIPA dependencies.
-To install runtime dependencies, you have to provide RPMs of the target version.

-   **TODO**: Use specified git branch to build it automatically during the box crating process.

-2. Run `create-box-template`
+1. Run `create-box-template`

    This will create a vagrant box in `/tmp/image/`.

-3. Perform some basic tests on the box
+2. Perform some basic tests on the box

    **TODO**: Something we want to automate in the future.